|

 dates for November's Clyde River Festival, which includes

-street stalls, entertainment, markets, fishing competitions,
+street stalls, entertainment, markets, fishing competitons,

 sailing races and a gala dinner.